 All of them can be wrapped up in the One Sustainable Development Principle.

 One Sustainable Development Principle

 Seven Well-Being Goals

 This way of working has gained global recognition.
 This is what Nikhil Seth, UN Director of Sustainable Development, says about the Welsh Government’s approach:

-You can find further information about the ‘Well-being of Future Generations Act (2015)’ on our Downloads page.
+You can find further information about the ‘Well-being of Future Generations Act (2015)’ on our Downloads page, under Sustainability Resources.